Best things to do in Amsterdam Red Light District

-The city’s oldest building, Oude Kerk, has played an important role within Amsterdam’s daily life since the 13th century.
-Built by Catholics then ransacked by Calvinists during the Reformation, the church has witnessed more than its fair share of history over the years.
-Nowadays, it also serves as a cultural center and regularly hosts site-specific exhibitions created by international artists.
+The city’s oldest building, Oude Kerk, has played an important role in Amsterdammers’ daily life since the 13th century.
+Built by Catholics then ransacked by Calvinists during the Reformation, the church has experienced more than its fair share of turbulent history over the years.
+Nowadays, it also serves as a cultural centre and regularly hosts site-specific exhibitions from international artists.
 Watch your step as you enter: there are around 2,500 gravestones scattered across the church’s floor.

 Set inside several rooms attached to Oude Kerk, this secluded coffeehouse feels worlds apart from the hubbub of inner Amsterdam.
-In addition to offering peace and quiet in an otherwise hectic neighbourhood, de Koffieschenekerij serves light lunch meals, fresh coffee and soda from morning until the late afternoon.
+As well as offering peace and quiet in an otherwise hectic neighbourhood, de Koffieschenkerij serves light lunches, fresh coffee and juices from morning until late afternoon.
 Don’t leave without trying the homemade apple pie: it’s served with lashings of whipped cream and works wonders alongside a cup of java.

-This brewery with a heart of gold helps people facing difficulties in the job market find meaningful employment.
-Known for its preference for time-honed recipes, Brouwerij de Prael mainly brews traditional styles of beer from the Netherlands or elsewhere in North-Western Europe.
+This charitable brewery helps locals facing difficulties in the job market find meaningful employment.
+Known for its preference for time-honed recipes, Brouwerij de Prael mainly brews traditional styles of beer from the Netherlands or elsewhere in north-western Europe.
 Its massive tasting room has all the charms of an old-school beer hall, featuring dark wooden furniture, vintage collectibles and a bar fitted with silver fonts.
 Tread carefully: the beers here are notoriously strong (and moreish).

-Home to ancient artefacts ranging from Greek marbles to Egyptian sarcophagi, Allard Pierson Museum ranks among the most well-respected archeological institutions on the continent.
-Located inside a suitably magnificent building overlooking Rokin canal, the museum has deep ties to the University of Amsterdam and was christened after a local scholar.
-Aside from presenting its priceless collection of archeological finds, the museum hosts temporary exhibitions throughout the year, delving into different facets of world history.
+Home to ancient artefacts ranging from Greek marbles to Egyptian sarcophagi, Allard Pierson Museum must rank among the most well-respected archaeological institutions on the continent.
+Housed in a suitably magnificent building overlooking Rokin canal, the museum has deep ties to the University of Amsterdam and was named after a local scholar.
+The museum’s permanent display of priceless archaeological finds is brilliant, and it also hosts excellent temporary exhibitions throughout the year.

-Discover Amsterdam’s intriguing and turbulent religious heritage at this fascinating museum in the Red Light District.
-The whole place centers around a clandestine chapel built by an underground Catholic congregation after their religion was outlawed in the 16th century by the Protestant Dutch government.
-Decorated with pastel pinks and vivid iconography, the chapel looks frozen in time, allowing visitors to experience an important part of local history.
+Explore Amsterdam’s turbulent religious heritage at this fascinating museum in the Red Light District.
+The whole place centres around a clandestine chapel built by an underground Catholic congregation after their religion was outlawed in the 16th century by the Protestant Dutch government.
+Decorated with pastel pinks and vivid iconography, the chapel appears frozen in time, allowing visitors to fully experience this important chapter of Dutch history.

 Planning to drink a skinful while in Amsterdam but worried about the morning after?
-Good news: the clever so-and-sos at the Hangover Information Center have (reportedly) found a remedy for alcohol’s dreaded after-effects.
-Available at Hangover Information Center’s headquarters, this secret formula counteracts chemical imbalances in the body caused by boozing when taken before bedtime.
+Good news: the clever so-and-sos at the Hangover Information Centre have (reportedly) found a remedy for alcohol’s dreaded after-effects.
+Available at HIC’s headquarters, this secret formula counteracts chemical imbalances in the body caused by boozing if taken before bedtime.
 Although it might sound too good to be true, the tonic only costs €5 and could, potentially, save you from a monster hangover.
 Worth a try, right?

-Dedicated to the often overlooked history of cannabis, this museum retraces humanity’s relationship with the infamous herb from prehistoric times to the present.
+Dedicated to the often overlooked history of cannabis, this museum retraces humanity’s relationship with weed from prehistoric times to the present.
 With highlights ranging from Samurai armour made from hemp to American anti-cannabis propaganda created during the height of Reefer Madness, the museum has plenty to offer seasoned stoners and history buffs alike.
-Apart from its permanent collection, the space hosts several thought-provoking temporary exhibitions per year related to cannabis cultivation, consumption and culture.
+The space also hosts regular thought-provoking temporary exhibitions relating to cannabis cultivation, consumption and culture.

-Established back in the 1980s in order to de-stigmatize safe-sex during the AIDS crisis, Condomerie was the world’s first condom specialist store.
-Besides selling condoms of all shapes and sizes, the store serves as an information centre for safe-sex and offers advice concerning everything from artificial lubrication to personal hygiene.
-Even though its aims are noble, Condomerie doesn’t shy away from humour and stocks a bunch of novelty items that are often emblazoned with cartoon condoms as well.
+Founded in the 1980s to help promote safe sex during the Aids crisis, Condomerie was the world’s first condom specialist store.
+Besides selling johnnies of all shapes and sizes, the store serves as an information centre for safe sex and offers advice concerning everything from artificial lubrication to personal hygiene.
+Even though its aims are noble, Condomerie doesn’t shy away from humour and stocks a bunch of novelty items emblazoned with cartoon condoms, too.

-Vintage treasure hunters may have difficulty leaving this coffee room empty-handed as its wall-spanning collection of retro knick-knacks, lampshades and embroideries are mostly for sale.
-While it certainly isn’t the largest spot in central Amsterdam, Latei boasts two cosy floors decorated with shabby-chic furniture and the aforementioned curiosities, plus a small terrace with street-side seating.
-Food-wise, Latei mainly serves light, lunchtime dishes, like sandwiches, soups and cakes made in its tiny, on-site kitchen.
+Vintage treasure hunters may have difficulty leaving this coffee room empty-handed – its wall-spanning collection of gorgeous retro knick-knacks, lampshades and embroideries are mostly for sale.
+While it certainly isn’t the largest spot in central Amsterdam, Latei boasts two cosy floors decorated with shabby-chic furniture and curiosities of all stripes, plus a small terrace with street-side seating.
+Food-wise, Latei mainly serves light, lunchtime dishes, like sandwiches, soups and cakes made in its tiny on-site kitchen.

-Known for focusing on innovative, avant-garde theater, Frascati presents over 500 stage productions each year, leaving space on its program for homegrown talent and international troupes alike.
-As independent Dutch production companies regularly premier their latest work at Frascati, it is among the best places in Amsterdam to discover the local drama, dance and comedy scenes.
-There’s also a two-storey bar in-situ, serving light bites and beer brewed in the Benelux region.
+With a reputation for promoting innovative, avant-garde theatre, Frascati puts on more than 500 productions each year, welcoming homegrown talent and international troupes alike.
+As independent Dutch production companies regularly premiere their latest work here, Frascati is among the best places in Amsterdam to discover the local drama, dance and comedy scenes.
+There’s also a two-storey bar that serves light bites and beer brewed in the Benelux region.